websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-a-portlet-filter.md

 The portlet filter proceeds to implement the [`RenderFilter`](http://docs.liferay.com/portlet-api/3.0/javadocs/javax/portlet/filter/RenderFilter.html) interface, which extends the [`PortletFilter`](http://docs.liferay.com/portlet-api/3.0/javadocs/javax/portlet/filter/PortletFilter.html) interface.
 This interface includes three methods (i.e., `init`, `destroy`, `doFilter`) and performs its filtering tasks on both the render request to the Blogs portlet and its response.

-* `init`: This method is only called when the portlet filter is first deployed to Liferay and initialized within the portlet container.
+* `init`: Called when the portlet filter is first deployed to Liferay and initialized within the portlet container.

-* `destroy`: This method can be called to remove the portlet filter from service.
+* `destroy`: Called to remove the portlet filter from service.

-* `doFilter`: This method is called by the portlet container each time a render request/response pair is passed through the chain due to a client request.
+* `doFilter`: Called by the portlet container each time a render request/response pair is passed through the chain due to a client request.

    In this example, `doFilter` audits the Blogs portlet in the following ways: